hiveot/hub/docs/README-TD.md

 The Hub implements a HTTPS/SSE protocol binding that accepts REST type requests.
 The REST interface is described in the Forms section of the Hub published TDDs.

-# Properties vs Events vs Actions

-When to use properties, vs events and actions?
-The WoT does not provide a recommendation on this.
-There has been some discussion with WoT members on this but there is no generally agreed upon best practice.
-Below some options for deciding what is property vs event and action.

-HiveOT digitwin implements option 3. (in development)

-## Option 1: Properties only for static representation

-Read-only properties are for static state, writable properties for configuration.
-Observable properties for values that can potentially change (mostly configuration).

-Events and actions are used to indicate and trigger important dynamic changes related to the primary purpose of the device.

-A sensor sends events on changes and alarms.
-It has configuration properties for setting alarm thresholds.

-A switch has an action to engage it and an event if it is triggered.

-The problem with this approach is that there is no readily available value available indicating the sensor or switch current state.

-## Option 2: Properties for all

-Properties are used for important configuration.
-Observable properties show the state result of actions.
-Potentially writable properties are used instead of actions.

-In theory, properties can be used instead of events and actions.

-The problem with this approach is that you end up with a large bag of properties with no clear distinction to consumers other that some are observable and writable.
-It is also odd to ignore events and actions that seems important to the specification.

-## Option 3: Do both

-Use observable properties to present the latest values of events and actions.
-This lets consumers choose whether to use properties, or actions and events.
-Link them by name.

-HiveOT's digitwin can ensure that all actions and events have corresponding observable properties.
-Thing Agents don't have to worry about it and consumers get a consistent view of the Thing.

-Note that this implies a correlation between properties and events and actions with the same name.
-This is not in the specification.
-It is reasoned however that this is more logical than to give a different meaning to properties, events and actions of the same name.
-In the absence of clear guidance in the specification, HiveOT uses this approach.

-Consumers of HiveOT receive the guarantee of this behavior regardless of the IoT device and protocol used.